-Man faces felony retail theft charges after allegedly attempting to steal bags of shrimp by hiding them in his pants
+Man charged after allegedly attempting to steal bags of shrimp by hiding them in his pants

 DAUPHIN COUNTY, Pa.– A man is facing charges after allegedly attempting to conceal multiple bags of shrimp from a store in his pants.